rolldown/rolldown/CONTRIBUTING.md/testing.md

 Rolldown will bundle the input into `/dist`, and using the same `node` instance to execute every entry file in `/dist` orderly.
 If `_test.mjs` is found in test case folder, it will be executed after all entry points are executed.
 Otherwise, we just execute the entry file in `/dist`.

 ## Node Testing

+### Building Bindings

+For the NAPI-RS based packages to work, and for tests to run, they must be built first.
+This is done by running `yarn build` in the root directory.
+This will spin up a process that builds the Node/WASM binding crates (with Cargo), and then builds the rolldown npm package.
+The `yarn build` script is also smart enough to only re-build if it detects changes since the last time it was ran.

+Further, the `yarn watch` script can be ran that will watch the file system for changes, and re-build the bindings and npm package when changes are detected (using the same process as `yarn build`).
+This is useful for development when you're constantly making changes and re-running tests.

 ### Rolldown Testing